kanhaiyadav/invictus/Readme.md

 -   `Showing Organisation and Accounts Data (except password)`: use [show](#show) command
 -   `Getting account's password`: You cannot directly get the password printed in console, but you can get it copyied on clipboard with [copy](#copy) command.
 -   `Showing fav and archived organisations`: use [show](#show) command
--   `Creating an account in an organisation`: use [add](#add) command
+-   `Creating an account in an organisation`: use [create](#create) command
--   `Creating an organisation`: There is no command explicitly for creating an orgnaisation, but you can create it with add command, when creating an account if the specified organisation does'nt exist it will created.
+-   `Creating an organisation`: There is no command explicitly for creating an orgnaisation, but you can create it with [create](#create) command, when creating an account if the specified organisation does'nt exist it will created.
 -   `Deleting an account`: use [delete](#delete) command
 -   `Deleting whole organisation`: use [delete](#delete) command, when you specify the organisation title as positional argument or in prompt, you will be propmted whether to delete the whole organisation or a account within it.
 -   `Updating account password`: use [update](#update) command.